StudentBlake/RelicRewards/README.md

 * Extract [**tessdata.zip**](https://github.com/StudentBlake/RelicRewards/releases/download/v0.0/tessdata.zip) to `RelicRewards/bin/Debug/` folder
 * Run **RelicRewards.exe**

+## How does it work?
+As soon as you press Print Screen, the program takes a picture of the relic rewards.
+Once that happens, it tries to improve the picture to make it more readable for the program.
+Using Tesseract (and OCR library), it recognizes the text and compares the result against a list of items from Warframe.market.
+This will always find a positive match no matter what against the current item list from Warframe.market.
+Once this is completed, it will fetch the 5 top currently online in game orders and find the average.
+The Ducat JSON is cached because the value never changes, but online orders are always refreshed.
+The program will calculate the best pick based on Platinum and Ducats and display the result.

 ## Disclaimer
 This software is unfinished and unoptimized!
 Please use with caution.